(Click here to read the complete disclaimer)

 To be honest, I do have one of the commercial stands on the right.
 I use it if we are somewhere and need to have the hose spread out.
 I don't really like it though.
 It's the second one I've had because I wasn't careful enough and broke a couple of sections on my original one.
 I prefer the wood blocks whenever I can get by with a shorter distance, mainly to reduce the chance of breaking the other one.

-Get some wood and get your saw.
+Now you know my favorite inexpensive camping accessory.
+Go get some wood and get your saw.
 You should have several of varying lengths cut from a 2"x8", maybe a few from a 2"x6", and if possible, a couple of big ones cut from a 1"x10".

 In addition to being cheap, what I like about using wood blocks is that they can be used for a lot of different purposes.
 Not only things you plan on, but they come in handy at times to solve problems you run into.
 I also like keeping things simple and reducing the number of specialized things to take with us when we travel- Denny